Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

 # crop type information for perennials (id's may change with alteration of field boundaries)
 crop_type = pd.read_csv("input/crop_data/perennial.csv").set_index('id')
 ```
 > Our testing showed that the above thresholds yield the highest accuracy, however these may not hold over time.
 The curators of F.A.M. will work to keep them updated.
-The `crop_type` variable stores information about which crop ids have known perennials.
-You can provided your own list if desired and the format is provided in this repository.
+The `crop_type` variable stores information about which crop id's have known perennials.
+You may provide your own list if desired with the format is provided in this repository.
 Now lets look at the main algorithmic calls.
 >
 ```python
 years = [yr_2019, yr_2018, yr_2017, yr_2016, yr_2015, yr_2013, yr_2010]